Predestination

 By predestination we mean the eternal decree of God, by which he determined with himself whatever he wished to happen with regard to every man.
 All are not created on equal terms, but some are preordained to eternal life, others to eternal damnation.
 (Institutio Christianae Religionis 3.21.5)

-The Biblical understanding
+2 The Biblical Understanding

 God lives in eternity.
 He does not live in time as people do.
 For Him everything is present.
 Therefore He knows what choices men make.
 Because God knows who chooses Him, He can elect and predestine them to become His obedient children.

 Verse 30 should be read in connection with verse 29 where it is expressed that God elects according to foreknowledge.
 This means that God does not choose at random but on the base of the decision of man, which he foreknew.
-Everybody, about whom he knew that they choose Him, he predestined to become to the image of His Son.
+Everybody, about whom he knew that they choose Him, he predestined to be conformed to the image of His Son.

 God in his love desires to predestine (elect and save) all people to be together with him forever but he does not force anybody to have a relationship with Him.

-The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance.
+The Lord is not slow to fulfil his promise as some count slowness, but is patient towards you, not wishing that any should perish, but that all should reach repentance.
 (2 Peter 3:9)

 In the Bible we find the clear teaching that God wants everyone to be saved, but that people have a free will to choose against this.
 If God did not consider the decision of people, hell would be empty because God would indeed save everyone.

 So the Pharisees and the lawyers themselves decided not to take part in God’s purpose.
-God also wanted for them to come to repentance, but they were not willing.
+God also wanted them to come to repentance, but they were not willing.

-The aim of the world
+3 The Aim of the World

 God created the world because He is love.
 He wanted to share His love with people.
 Therefore He created us to be holy, as He is holy (1 Peter 1:16).
 God never intended for people to sin.
 The fact that man was disobedient and sinned against God is a distortion of the original plan.
 The original aim was for man to have a relationship with the Creator.
 Now, we know that God is love and that He is righteous and that all other virtues are combined in His being.
 Therefore His plan to create the world was pure as well.
 He loves the beings He created.
 If He had decided that everything should happen according to his will, the fulfilment of His plan for a world full of love and peace would remain unchanged even today.
 Since He respects the will of people, sin could come into the world through their decision.The teaching of predestination implies, in fact, that God planned in advance for men to sin and wants the majority of people to go to hell.
 This would make God the author of sin.
 Before they are even born it has already been decided that the majority of people will never have the chance to be saved (according to Calvin).